fbanning/ssc2023-slides/20230906_SSC-Presentation.md

 ## Further steps

-- Repeat the experiment for more robust data,
+- **Repeat the experiment** for more robust data,
-- use other synthetic populations,
+- use **other synthetic populations**,
-- conduct systematic analysis with different parameter sets,
+- conduct systematic analysis with **different parameter sets**,
-- formulate alternative decision rules for network building and satisfaction levels (e.g. satisfaction based on relative position in given social network),
+- formulate **alternative decision rules** for network building and satisfaction levels (e.g. satisfaction based on relative position in given social network),
-- implement dynamics in networks without changers,
+- implement **dynamics in networks without changers**,
 - ...